Relintai/pandemonium_engine_docs/usage/performance/cpu_optimization.md

 fashion (like a continuous list), then the cache will work optimally and the CPU will be able to work as fast as possible.

-Godot usually takes care of such low-level details for you.
+Pandemonium usually takes care of such low-level details for you.
 For example, the Server APIs make sure data is optimized for caching already for things like rendering and physics.
 Still, you should be especially aware of caching when using `GDNative <toc-tutorials-gdnative )`.